Separation of isotopes by laser excitation: History

 Development of various molecular laser isotope separation (MLIS) variants began in the 1970s.
-The key physical process in all of them is an infrared laser, which vibrationally excites only one of the isotopes in gaseous uranium hexafluoride.
+The key technology is an infrared laser, which vibrationally excites only one isotope in gaseous uranium hexafluoride.
 This requires a wavelength near 16 μm.
-Traditional MLIS then continued to excite the molecules unto dissociation, at which point they crystallized as uranium-235 pentafluoride.
+Traditional MLIS continued to excite the molecules unto dissociation, at which point they crystallized as uranium-235 pentafluoride.

 After initial euphoria, laser isotope separation research was mostly abandoned during the 1990s, mainly because it still required extensive and uncertain research and development work, while gas centrifuges had reached technological maturity.
-However, Australia continued research on the SILEX technique.
+However, Australia continued SILEX research.

-In November 1996, Silex Systems Limited licensed its technology exclusively to United States Enrichment Corporation (USEC) for uranium enrichment.
-In 1999, the United States and Australia signed an international treaty for cooperative SILEX research and development.
-However, in 2003 USEC backed out from the project.
+In November 1996, Silex Systems Limited licensed its technology exclusively to United States Enrichment Corporation (USEC).
+In 1999, the United States and Australia signed an international treaty for SILEX R&D. However, in 2003 USEC left the project.

 Silex Systems concluded the second stage of testing in 2005 and began its Test Loop Program.
-In 2007, Silex Systems signed an exclusive commercialization and licensing agreement with General Electric Corporation (GE), transferring their test loop to GE's facility in Wilmington, North Carolina.
-That year, GE Hitachi Nuclear Energy (GEH) signed letters of intent for uranium enrichment services with Exelon and Entergy - the two largest nuclear power utilities in the USA.
+In 2007, the company signed an exclusive commercialization and licensing agreement with General Electric Corporation (GE), transferring their test loop to GE's facility in Wilmington, North Carolina.
+That year, GE Hitachi Nuclear Energy (GEH) signed letters of intent for uranium enrichment services with Exelon and Entergy - the US' two largest nuclear utilities.

-In 2008, GEH spun off Global Laser Enrichment (GLE) to commercialise the SILEX Technology and announced the first potential commercial uranium enrichment facility using the Silex process.
-The U.S. Nuclear Regulatory Commission (NRC) approved a license amendment allowing GLE to operate the Test Loop.
+In 2008, GEH spun off Global Laser Enrichment (GLE) and announced the first potential commercial SILEX facility.
+The Nuclear Regulatory Commission (NRC) approved a license amendment allowing GLE to operate the Test Loop.
 Also in 2008, Cameco Corporation, Canada, the world's largest uranium producer, joined GE and Hitachi as a part owner of GLE.

 In 2010, concerns were raised that the SILEX process poses a threat to global nuclear security.

-Between 2011 and 2012, GLE applied for and received a permit to build a commercial enrichment plant at Wilmington.
-The plant would enrich uranium to 8% ^{235}U, the upper end of low-enriched uranium.
+Between 2011 and 2012, GLE applied for and received a permit to build a commercial plant at Wilmington.
+The plant would enrich to 8% ^{235}U, the upper end of low-enriched uranium.

 In 2014, both GLE and Silex Systems restructured, with Silex halving its workforce.
 In 2016 GEH withdrew from GLE, writing off their investment.

-In 2016, the United States Department of Energy agreed to sell about 300,000 tonnes of depleted uranium hexafluoride to GLE for re-enrichment (from 0.35 to 0.7 % ^{235}U) using the SILEX process over 40 years at a proposed Paducah, Kentucky Laser Enrichment Facility.
+In 2016, the United States Department of Energy (DOE) agreed to sell about 300,000 tonnes of depleted uranium hexafluoride to GLE for re-enrichment (from 0.35 to 0.7 % ^{235}U) over 40 years at a proposed Paducah, Kentucky site.

-In 2018, Silex Systems abandoned its plans for GLE, intending to repatriate the SILEX technology to Australia.
+In 2018, Silex Systems abandoned plans for GLE, intending to repatriate the SILEX technology to Australia.

 In 2021, Silex Systems took majority ownership (51%) of GLE, with Cameco (49%) as minority owner.
-Under an agreement between GLE and the US Department of Energy, GLE will re-enrich to natural levels several hundred kilotons of depleted uranium tailings from the last enrichment plant to use gaseous diffusion.
-That plant operated in Paducah until 2013, and GLE plans to build their new plant on the same spot.
+Under an agreement between GLE and DOE, GLE agreed to re-enrich to natural levels several hundred kilotons of depleted uranium tailings from the last enrichment plant to use gaseous diffusion.
+That plant operated until 2013.